-he I’ve never been comfortable with self promotion.
-I’m even a little uncomfortable writing in the first person.
+To be honest, I’ve never been comfortable with self promotion.
+I rarely even write in the first person.
 Maybe it’s a midwestern thing, maybe it’s somewhere in my family DNA.
 But this website?
 In my name?
 Run by me?
-Promoting my writing?
+Promoting my work?
 Oh man.

-My maternal grandmother always hammered on the danger of getting a ‘big head’ (this despite the fact that I’m already at a hat size of balloon and/or pumpkin proportions — or was that her point?).
+My granny Petersen always hammered on the danger of getting a ‘big head’ (this despite the fact that I’m already at a hat size of balloon and/or pumpkin proportions — or was that her point?
+She also once told me it was time to take the vegetables out of the television, so there’s that …)

 Quite a while ago, now, at one of those television critics thingies in Pasadena, where in my emergency role as co-show runner of the Alcatraz I was to be trotted out to face the press and promote the show, my reputation preceded me.
 Executives at Fox and Warner Bros. stayed in continuous contact to ensure I’d attend (earlier in my television career I would send my mentor and partner Bill Sackheim to the pressers, insisting I was too busy writing the next episode to take time out to talk about the show.
 Movie junkets are harder to escape, but I have flown below the radar for most of my so called career (and have no plans to fly higher).
 Happily, the critics had no interest in me.
 Their focus was on J.J.
 Abrams, whose production company had developed the series — deservedly an industry superstar and he seems to enjoy it.
 I just don’t, sorry.